$4.08/mo over 12 Months

-The answer is yes, there are loads of free VPNs that work with Mac.
+The answer is yes, there are countless free VPN clients that work with Mac.
 But not all of them are good; in fact, some free Mac VPNs are dangerous.
 That’s why we’ve put together a list of our top VPN recommendations for MacBook and iMac users.

 Every one of the best VPNs for Mac in this list comes with a simple, user-friendly custom app for MacOS devices, and they are all super safe to use.

-Free VPN apps do come with some restrictions, though, so if you want the full package check out our overall best (paid-for) VPNs for Mac.
+Free VPN apps do come with some restrictions, though, so if you want the full package check out our overall best (paid) VPNs for Mac.

 What Is the Best Free VPN for Mac?